Roxboro National School

 - Supervised detention during breaks

 - Parents/Guardians may be requested to escort their child to and from school.

 The school may seek assistance and advice from outside agencies if necessary, including National Educational Psychological Service; TUSLA, The Child and Family Agency and the HSE (social services).

 The aim of the school will always be reconciliation and resolution of conflict.

-7.The school’s programme of support for working with pupils affected by bullying is as follows:
+Programme of support for pupils affected by bullying

 The Board of Management confirms that appropriate supervision and monitoring policies and practices are in place to both prevent and deal with bullying behaviour and to facilitate early intervention where possible.

 The Board of Management confirms that the school will, in accordance with its obligations under equality legislation, take all such steps that are reasonably practicable to prevent the sexual harassment of pupils or staff or the harassment of pupils or staff on any of the nine grounds specified i.e. gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race and membership of the Traveller community.

 This policy was reviewed and adopted by the Board of Management in Term 1 2020.

 This policy has been made available to school personnel, published on the school website and provided to the Parents’ Association.
 A copy of this policy will be made available to the Department and the patron if requested.